techidaily/site-fox-http/source/_posts/in-2024-optimal-gear-for-enhanced-live-video-quality.md

 ![vidiu ](https://images.wondershare.com/filmora/article-images/vidiu.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### [2.
 Beam:](https://www.teradek.com/collections/beam-family )

  Beam works on 5GHz unlicensed band so it can easily work up to maximum distance of 2500 Ft.
 It is designed to work with pristine video quality that utilized  compression format and supports 15 Mbps streaming with wireless link.
 The frame latency of 2 is observed but when you connect beam to a LAN platform then it can offer 30Mbps streaming rate.
 This platform is particularly designed to meet the end requirements of professionals and it works for easy integration between all professional cameras.